Deltares/hydromt/docs/user_guide/data_types.rst

 or tabulated point vector data such as csv files, see earlier examples for GeoDataFrame datasets.
 Finally, certain binary formats such as parquet are also supported.
 In addition a tabulated time-series text file can be passed to be used as a variable of the GeoDataset.
-This data is added by a second file which is referred to using the ``fn_data`` key-word argument.
+This data is added by a second file which is referred to using the ``data_path`` key-word argument.
 The index of the time-series (in the columns header) and point locations must match.
 For more options see the :py:meth:`~hydromt.io.open_geodataset` method.